Is Shopify Legit in 2026? Safety, Scams & How to Stay Safe?

 Are Shopify Stores Legit?

-- Look at return and refund policies.
-Legitimate stores usually make this information clear and easy to find.
+- Clear return & refund policies: Legit stores make these easy to find.

 If a store feels unprofessional, has no reviews, or lacks transparency, it’s fine to be cautious and look elsewhere.
 Trust your instincts when shopping online.